 6. May Increase the Milk Production in Lactating Mothers and Provide Antioxidative Support

-Banana blossoms have been traditionally used in Thai cuisine to boost the milk production in lactating mothers.
+Banana blossoms have been traditionally used in Thai cuisine to support milk production in lactating mothers.

-The banana flowers are particularly rich in anthocyanins and exhibit high levels of phenolic compounds, including flavonoids, catechin, and isoquercetin.
+These flowers are particularly rich in anthocyanins and contain significant levels of phenolic compounds, including flavonoids, catechin, and isoquercetin.

-While the role of flavonoids in directly enhancing lactation remains unclear, however, these compounds play a crucial role in protecting the mothers from oxidative damage, which leads to chronic diseases.
+While the direct role of flavonoids in enhancing lactation remains unclear, these compounds play a key role in protecting mothers from oxidative stress, which may reduce the risk of chronic diseases.

-Overall, the antioxidative properties of banana flowers may be attributed to their total phenolic compounds and flavonoids, which enhance their value as a health food supplement for breastfeeding mothers, including those in the postpartum period and those recovering from cesarean sections.
+The antioxidant properties of banana flowers are primarily attributed to their phenolic content and flavonoids, making them a valuable health food supplement for breastfeeding mothers, including postpartum and post-cesarean women.

-Further studies are needed to evaluate the sensory qualities of this beverage and its effectiveness in enhancing breast milk production among pre-term and post-cesarean mothers.
+Although promising, further well-designed studies are needed to assess their effectiveness in enhancing breast milk production, particularly among pre-term and post-cesarean mothers.

 7. May Reduce the Risk of Cancer

-Consuming banana flower may reduce the risk of cancer due to its rich antioxidant profile.
+Consuming banana flower may help reduce the risk of cancer, thanks to its rich antioxidant profile.

-However, these results are limited to cellular studies, and further animal and clinical studies are needed to evaluate its anticancer properties.
+However, these findings are limited to cellular studies, and further animal and human research is needed to confirm these effects.

 8. May Prevent Prostate Enlargement